jansche/open-engineering-orcas/README.md

 ![hidden disabilities orca](https://github.com/jansche/open-engineering-orcas/blob/main/design/comic/hidden%20disabilities%20orca%20transparent.png)

 Find all artwork in [the /design directory of this repo](design/).
+The design/comic directory holds the most recent and diverse imagery, while the design/vector directory contains the motion studies that are being used as templates.

 ![a collection of orca designs](https://github.com/jansche/open-engineering-orcas/assets/22521588/40d0368b-d447-46af-9fe1-14807c1a96ba)

 ## Contribution

-You are free to create custom versions of OEEEO, as long as they don't violate our [Code of Conduct](CODE_OF_CONDUCT.md).
+You are free to create custom versions of OEEEO and their friends, as long as they don't violate our [Code of Conduct](CODE_OF_CONDUCT.md).
 You can submit them as PRs to this repo, and if the maintainers find them fit the general OEEEO theme, we will merge them into the collection.

 ## License